V-Squared/v2-Plan/system.md

 ## Develop V²Plan Tools to manage remaining 3 Levels
 <font color="grey">???
 Take the top 3 levels of Pyramid Illustrations.
 Move Table content to tooltips with links to specific sections in Reference Manual???</font>

-We are in the process to develop tools for the remaining 3 levels:
+The top 3 levels of our V²PLan Architecture have no equivalent GitHub tool.
+As such we are in the process to develop them:

 | V² Plan Level | Tool |
 |--------------:|:-------------------|